Novara-PHP/base/README.md

 - You want functional programming?
 We **enforce** it!
 - Stateless -> Exactly
 - XDEBUG is just _too easy_ to use?
 Get rid of breakpoints!
-- Your keyboard inconveniently broke in a specific way, not letting you use the Dollar (`$`) symbol
+- Your keyboard conveniently broke in a specific way, not letting you use the Dollar (`$`) symbol

 # Jokes aside